 This website and submission forms are for Seattle-campus students who are not registered via Professional and Continuing Education (PCE).
 If you are a student at UW Bothell, UW Tacoma, or are taking a course through PCE, please visit the appropriate website for relevant information and forms.

 - Online Hardship Petition – to expedite the processing of your petition please use this online form.

 - (OLD) Seattle Paper Form UoW1707 – we will continue to accept this old paper form.

-Note – a hardship withdrawal petition is not a petition for a tuition refund.
-Tuition Forfeiture Petitions must be submitted to Student Fiscal Services.
+Note: a hardship withdrawal petition is not a petition for a tuition refund; by default all tuition forfeiture policies will apply to your withdrawal.
+Students wishing to submit a Tuition Forfeiture Petitions must contact Student Fiscal Services.